tree-graph/conflux-consortium/README.md

 # Conflux Consortium BlockChain
-Conflux consortium blockchain is a rust-based implementation of tree-graph BFT protocol, it uses innovative consensus algorithm and ledger structure to achieve high throughtput and low latency.
+We are pleased to annouce that the Conflux Condortium Blockchain release is arrived.
+Conflux consortium is permissioned version of Conflux public blockchain.
+It employs an innovative consensus algorithm combining tree-graph block ledger and BFT protocol to achieve high throughtput and low latency.

-The main components are tree-graph layer and consensus layer.

-In general, the tree-graph layer generates blocks, sync blocks, and finally organizes blocks into a tree-graph structure through reference relationship between blocks.

-The consensus layer selects pivot blocks in the tree-graph structure and form a pivot chain.
-Based the pivot chain, the total order of all blocks are determined.
+The blocks are proposed in parallel by participant nodes and form a tree-graph structure, while the BFT protocol is used to decide the pivot block of each tree-graph epoch.
+This way, the processes of block generation and block ordering are pipelined.
+This minimizes the negative effect of BFT latency on system throughput.
+The following figure illustrates the process.

 ![1](./image/tree-graph.jpg)